Management of Historic Cemeteries

 The key to an effective conservation management plan is to think about how you’re going to develop it and who needs to be involved, such as cemetery staff, contactors, volunteers, to cemetery visitors, local residents and communities.
 Different people may be able to help with specific tasks.
 Thought also needs to be given on how you are going to share the conservation management plan and the valuable information you will have gathered, where you are going to keep it, and how you will update it.
 Our web section on conservation management plans provides links to online guidance about preparing plans.

-In drawing up the plan you are likely to need to do or find:
+In drawing up the plan, you are likely to need:

 - Archive research of historic layout plans, maps, architects’ drawings, and other documentation

 - A survey of landscape design including historic planting

 - A buildings gazetteer and condition survey – this should include lodges, gates, boundaries, chapels, catacombs, mausolea and all other buildings.
 See our Condition survey form

 - A monument gazetteer and condition survey – this should include notes on sculpture, and geological interest.
 Advice is given in Caring for Cemetery and Graveyard Monuments